Skip to content

 ts

-import { defineGenerator } from '@forinda/kickjs-cli'
+import { defineCliPlugin, defineGenerator } from '@forinda/kickjs-cli'

-name: 'command',
+name: 'action',

-description: 'Generate a CQRS command + handler',
+description: 'Generate a service action + handler',

 args: [{ name: 'name', required: true }],